nodejs/wiki-archive/Creating-a-CTC-Meeting-Issue.md

 * Label `ctc-meeting`
 * Copy agenda into Google Doc
 * Copy invited to present in Google Doc
-* Set up STandUp in Google Doc
+* Set up StandUp in Google Doc